Autumn horsecare: 11 things we'd forgotten

 4. To wash or not to wash?
 Some people swear washing the mud off your horse’s legs after riding prevents mud fever.
 Others swear it causes it.
 Only one thing’s for certain, the whole debate causes a lot of angst.

 6. Mare owners rejoice!
-There’ll be no more squirting, squealing and veering between being incredibly grumpy and ridiculously over-affectionate and needy.
+There’ll be a lot less squirting, squealing and veering between being incredibly grumpy and ridiculously over-affectionate and needy.
 But enough about you — your mare’s seasons are over for another year, hurrah!

 7. Urgh, no more weekend lie-ins now you’re bringing your horse in every night and turning out every morning.
-(Just to clarify — by ‘lie-ins’, we mean the horsy definition of ‘until 7am,’ not the normal person definition of ‘midday.’
-What a waste of valuable riding time!)
+(Just to clarify — by lie-ins, we mean the horsy definition of until 7am, not the normal person definition of midday.
+What a waste of valuable riding time that would be!)

 8. Break out the handcream.
 You’ve only just started doing a daily muck out and your hands already feel like sandpaper.